 That’s the type of spouse everyone needs!
 Supportive, positive, realistic, and determined to make marriage work.
 Crissy’s tips for military wives aren’t just for military wives – her words apply to all married couples.

-If you feel like your husband loves his army, navy, or marine work more than he loves you, read When Your Husband’s Job Seems More Important Than Your Marriage.
+If you feel like your husband loves his army, navy, or marine work more than he loves you, read How to Increase Emotional Intimacy in Your Relationship.

 Connect with other military wives – especially positive, strong ones